JONO DRY

 Dry creates large-scale, realistic drawings that explore notions of isolation, loneliness, and regrowth.
 He blends hyperrealism with surrealism to create visually and emotionally engaging pieces that are influenced by Dry’s own feelings of anxiety and loneliness.
 Small moments of irreverence provide brief reprieve.
 Dry works intuitively, often discovering deeper meanings and coincidences in his art years after their creation.

 “Through my art, I seek to bridge these personal challenges and connect with others who might feel similarly.
 My drawings often depict intense emotional landscapes, attempting to shine light on the things that hide in the shadows.
-Small moments of irreverence provide brief reprieve from the sometimes disturbing subject matter.”
+Small moments of irreverence provide brief reprieve from the at times disturbing subject matter.”

 Throughout Dry’s works, there are recurring motifs such as kudu horns*, flowers and plants, hummingbirds, and bandages each symbolizing a different facet of his journey.
 The kudu horns represent resilience and strength, flowers and plants signify growth and healing, hummingbirds evoke a sense of fleeting beauty and joy, and bandages hint at the ongoing process of emotional recovery.
 These elements intertwine, creating a visual narrative that reflects both the fragility and the resilience of the human spirit.